Does rosemary oil actually help hair grow?

 Skin, nail and hair health

-Using rosemary oil as a hair product has fast-become a hit on social media, with many claiming it has helped treat hair loss and promote growth - and there is some evidence to support this.
+Using rosemary oil as a hair product has fast-become a hit on social media, with many claiming it has helped treat hair loss and promote growth.
+There is some evidence to support this.

-Dr Sharon Wong, a consultant dermatologist and hair specialist at the British Association of Dermatologists, says: "Rosemary oil is being lauded as a miracle hair growth product, with very little data to back this claim up.
+Dr Sharon Wong, Consultant Dermatologist and Hair Specialist, the MW Clinic, London says: "Rosemary oil is being lauded as a miracle hair growth product, with very little data to back this claim up.

 "One study looked at comparing the effects of rosemary oil versus common medical treatment on male pattern baldness," she says.
 "However there are several flaws with the study that raise the question of its reliability.
 Furthermore, there is currently no data that can confirm if rosemary oil works on any other forms of hair loss."